Bike Safety Tips

 - Have your brakes adjusted and working properly, refer to the pre-ride safety checklist (PDF, 34 KB)

 - How to Complete an ABC Quick Check on your bike

 - Ride on the right side of the roadway

 - Ride in the correct direction in one-way areas

 - Use lights when riding after dark

 According the California Vehicle Code, every person riding a bicycle upon a street or highway has all the rights and responsibilities of the driver of a motor vehicle.
-You may be cited for running stop signs, riding at an unsafe speed for conditions, riding on the wrong side of the road or upon sidewalks, wearing headphones while riding, talking on a cell phone without a hands-free device, not having legal brakes, etc. Cyclists are required by state law to use front white lights, rear red reflectors, pedal and side reflectors at night.
+You may be cited for running stop signs, riding at an unsafe speed for conditions, riding on the wrong side of the road, wearing headphones while riding, talking on a cell phone without a hands-free device, not having legal brakes, etc. Cyclists are required by state law to use front white lights, rear red reflectors, pedal and side reflectors at night.
 Additional lights are a good idea, especially red rear flashers, light colored clothing, and extra reflectors.